ZerBea/wifi_laboratory/README.md

 Brief description
 --------------

+It is made to detect vulnerabilities in your NETWORK mercilessly!

+Is is also designed to run headless on a modified (GPIO push button and LED) Raspberry Pi.

-This skeleton is designed to understand 802.11 protocol and to provide a laboratory environment to test WiFi adapters and code snippets for hcxdumptool/hcxtools.
+Main purpose is to understand 802.11 protocol and to provide a laboratory environment to test WiFi adapters and code snippets for hcxdumptool/hcxtools.

-There are only a few basic options and there is no status output.

-All additional test functions must be compiled individually (gcc -D - see Makefile).

-hcxlabtool is designed to run headless on a modified (GPIO push button and LED) Raspberry Pi.

 Requirements